 IngredientsBack to top

 Rhodiola Rosea root is part of a group of herbs known as adaptogens.
 These herbs can find stresses within physiological systems and restore balance.
-Rhodiola Rosea root protects against stress and enhances immune system function.
+Rhodiola Rosea root has been found to protect against stress and enhance immune system function.

 In clinical studies, this herb has been found to normalize heart rate after intense exercise, increase protein synthesis, and improve the nervous system.
 It increases blood flow to the muscle and brain, increasing mental functions and muscle tone.
 Rhodiola root normalizes stress responses that increase cortisol production by mediating cortisol secretion levels.